Dogs Go | Wirral Dog Day Care

 5. DON’T BE AFRAID OF A TUG TOY!

-Sarah’s thoughts -
+Sarah’s Thoughts –

 Your relationship with your dog determines the quality of your life with your dog.
 Does he want to please you?
 Does he love you?
 Does he do things out of fear?
 Does he ignore you the first session he gets?

 Play is a huge opportunity to bond with our dogs which we aren’t capitalising on.
-By working one to one with Craig, I was able to see what worked for one of my own dogs and we had fun in a way we have never had before.
-We adjusted such minor things to make the game ‘his’ and to work for both of us - it was magical.
+By working one-on-one with Craig, I was able to see what worked for one of my own dogs and we had fun in a way we have never had before.
+We adjusted such minor things to make the game ‘his’ and to work for both of us – it was magical.

 Sarah Ashworth